Transition distribution amplitudes and hard exclusive reactions with baryon number transfer: Outlook and conclusions

 \mbox

 The study of deeply virtual Compton scattering (DVCS) in the near-forward region has been instrumental in the development of the collinear QCD description of deep exclusive reactions in terms of GPDs.
 The peculiar feature of this reaction is that the Born term of the hard subprocess is a pure QED process.
-This property is shared with the exclusive photoproduction of a lepton pair, named time-like Compton scattering (TCS) \cite{Berger:2001xd}.
+This property is shared with the exclusive photoproduction of a lepton pair, named time-like Compton scattering (TCS)~\cite{Berger:2001xd}.
 In this latter reaction the time-like nature of the highly virtual final state photon provides the large scale needed for a perturbative expansion of the coefficient function.

-Both these processes mix with the pure QED Bethe-Heitler (BH) processes which are dominant in most kinematical regions.
+Both these processes mix with the pure QED Bethe--Heitler (BH) processes which are dominant in most kinematical regions.
 Thanks to the specific properties of the interference cross-section the BH process serves as an amplifier for the DVCS/TCS signal.
 For instance the charge-exchange property of the produced lepton pair in TCS and in the QED process allows one to easily separate the interference cross section through a charge-odd observable.

-The case of near-backward DVCS was preliminary discussed in \cite{Pire:2004ie,Lansberg:2006uh}; and the case of near-backward TCS is currently under investigation.
-The photon-to-nucleon ($N \gamma$) transition distribution amplitudes, which enters the backward TCS amplitudes, turn to be related by crossing to the nucleon-to-photon ($\gamma N$) TDAs defined in Sec.~\ref{SubSec_Def_Ngamma_TDAs}.
-The corresponding relation is similar to the relation between the nucleon-to-pion ($\pi N$) and pion-to-nucleon ($N \pi$) TDAs discussed in the context of backward production of a $J/\psi$ with a pion beam \cite{Pire:2016gut} (see discussion in Sec.~\ref{SubSec_piN_JPARC}):
+The case of near-backward DVCS was preliminary discussed in~\cite{Pire:2004ie,Lansberg:2006uh}; and the case of near-backward TCS is currently under investigation (see Fig.~\ref{fig:bTCS} for the corresponding reaction mechanisms).
+The photon-to-nucleon ($N \gamma$) transition distribution amplitudes, which enters the backward TCS amplitudes, turn to be related by crossing to the nucleon-to-photon ($\gamma N$) TDAs defined in Section~\ref{SubSec_Def_Ngamma_TDAs}.
+The corresponding relation is similar to the relation between the nucleon-to-pion ($\pi N$) and pion-to-nucleon ($N \pi$) TDAs discussed in the context of backward production of a $J/\psi$ with a pion beam~\cite{Pire:2016gut} (see discussion in Section~\ref{SubSec_piN_JPARC}):

 The experimental difficulties to access backward DVCS and backward TCS processes with existing experimental facilities turn out to be quite different.
 However, the theoretical and physical contents of the two processes are very similar.
 Indeed their hard amplitudes are equal (up to a complex conjugation) at the Born order, and turn to differ in a controllable way at the next to leading order in $\alpha_s$ \cite{Muller:2012yq}.